ApiLogicServer/Docs/docs/Tech-Adoption.md

 ## Standards-based

 Development and runtime architectures are what programmers expect:

-* As noted above, the [Key Project Components](#key-project-components) are standard Python packages for APIs, data access.
+* As noted above, the [Key Project Components](../Architecture-What-Is){:target="_blank" rel="noopener"} are standard Python packages for APIs, data access.
 * Projects developed in standard IDEs, and deployed in standard containers.

 ## Near-Zero Learning Curve - no frameworks, etc

 ApiLogicServer has a near-zero learning curve:

 * You do not need to know Python, SQLAlchemy, React, Flask, or JSON / APIs to get started.

 * You should have a basic background in database - familiar with terms like Table, Column, Foreign Key.

 &nbsp;

 ### Deliver While Learning

 You have a running project in moments, customizable without requiring deep understanding of any of these frameworks.
-Such instantly-availabe projects are valuable to Custom App Dev and Business Users, who can begin with these while you gain familiarity with Flask and SQLAlchemy.
+Such instantly-available projects are valuable to Custom App Developers and Business Users, who can begin with these while you gain familiarity with Flask and SQLAlchemy.

 Making extensions, of course, begins to require more technical background.

+&nbsp;

+#### Facilitate Python Adoption

+For organizations seeking to leverage the value of Python, API Logic Server enables you to

+* Start without Python background, and

+* Use the created systems / examples to learn Python, based on working software

 &nbsp;